magento/merchdocs/src/payment/klarna-setup.md

 ## Part 1: Get the necessary information from the Klarna merchant portal

-To enable and configure Klarna for your Magento store, you need information from your Klarna account.
+To enable and configure Klarna for your Magento store, you need the following information from your Klarna account.

 ### Step 1: Generate API credentials for your Klarna account